upaternostro/ansible-role-tomcat-multi/README.md

 List of source ports where connection are accepted for http connections.
 This time only firewalld is supported.
 The default values are 0.0.0.0/0 means all connection is accepted.
 This should narrowed.

-        ajb_port: 8009
+        ajp_port: 8009

-Port number of ajb port of Tomcat instance sevice.
+Port number of ajp port of Tomcat instance sevice.
 Please define it carefuly, it should be not the same as other ports.

-        ajb_zone: "trusted"
+        ajp_zone: "trusted"

-The firewalld zone name where connection are accepted for ajb connections.
+The firewalld zone name where connection are accepted for ajp connections.
 This variable is used when firewalld supported system is used (for exmple: CentOS 7) and tomcat_manage_firewalld_use_zone variable is true.

-        ajb_source:  # Tweak this according yout network
+        ajp_source:  # Tweak this according yout network
           - "0.0.0.0/0"

-List of source ports where connection are accepted for ajb connections.
+List of source ports where connection are accepted for ajp connections.
 This time only firewalld is supported.
 The default values are 0.0.0.0/0 means all connection is accepted.
 This should narrowed.

         https_port: 8443